kailash-manasarovar/statement/docs/timeline/2026/june.md

 - That morning I had taken biscuits from him.
 - The group were sharing sweets and food around a lot, and we had stacks of water with us.
 - It could have been him, it could have been any of them.
+- Randy is a bit flirty with me too - how does this work, do they get bonuses if they manage to get someone in a relationship?

 #### Jyotir, Vilde, the Norwegian, my room mate